CeBIT

-CeBIT was the largest and most internationally representative computer expo.
+CeBIT was a computer expo which, at its peak, was the largest and most internationally representative.
 The trade fair was held each year on the Hanover fairground, the world's largest fairground, in Hanover, Germany.
 In its day, it was considered a barometer of current trends and a measure of the state of the art in information technology.
 It was organized by Deutsche Messe AG.

 With an exhibition area of roughly 450000 m2 and a peak attendance of 850,000 visitors during the dot-com boom, it was larger both in area and attendance than its Asian counterpart COMPUTEX and its no-longer held American equivalent COMDEX.
 CeBIT is a German language acronym for Centrum für Büroautomation, Informationstechnologie und Telekommunikation, which translates as "Center for Office Automation, Information Technology and Telecommunication".

-The final CeBIT took place from 11 to 15 June 2018.
+The final CeBIT took place in 2018.

 History

 CeBIT was traditionally the computing part of the Hanover Fair, a big industry trade show held every year.
 It was established in 1970, with the opening of the Hanover fairground's new Hall 1, then the largest exhibition hall in the world.
 However, in the 1980s the information technology and telecommunications part was straining the resources of the trade fair so much that it was given a separate trade show starting in 1986, which was held four weeks earlier than the main Hanover Fair.

 The number of visitors for the new exhibition increased to 830,000 in 2001, but by 2007 the CeBIT expo attendance had shrunk to around 200,000, then attendance rebounded to 334,000 by 2010.
 The 2008 expo was marred by police raids of 51 exhibitors for patent infringement.
 In 2009, the U.S. state of California became official Partner State of Germany's IT and telecommunications industry association, BITKOM, and of CeBIT 2009. focusing on environmentally-friendly technologies.

 From 2007 till 2013, the fair acted as the World Championship (Grand Final) of Intel Extreme Masters.
-The championship was reallocated to Katowice since 2014.
+The championship was reallocated to Katowice, Poland in 2014.